-As 2014 came wandering in, I couldn’t help but think about things that had come to pass in 2013.
+As the new year came wandering in, I couldn’t help but think about things that had come to pass last year.
 I think we all do it — at least for a second or two — a short little daydream about what we could have done differently.

 A new year always brings thoughts of new resolutions: some people want to lose weight, others want to make more money, eat healthier, become an astronaut, take a cooking class in Italy, become a professional wrestler — I know I’m rambling, so I’ll stop.

 I’m not one for regretting my past mistakes.
 I make mistakes all the time, but I feel those mistakes and shortcomings are best left forgotten.
 That doesn’t mean I don’t wish to change things about myself or my life.